meilisearch/documentation/learn/getting_started/quick_start.md

 }
 ```

+Asynchronous actions return a JSON object containing several fields, the most important of which is `uid`.
+This indicates that the operation has been taken into account and will be processed once it reaches the front of the queue.

 This response is a summarized version of the [`task` object](/learn/advanced/asynchronous_operations.md#response).
 To view additional details on the task's progress, use the [get task endpoint](/reference/api/tasks.md).

 See our guide on [asynchronous operations](/learn/advanced/asynchronous_operations.md) or the [tasks API reference](/reference/api/tasks.md) for more information.